tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/控制台概述_intl_en.md

 The COS console is an easy-to-use tool.
 It allows you to directly create buckets, upload/share/back up data, and perform batch operations, freeing you from the hassles associated with code writing and program running.
 The following table lists the features of the COS console as well as their related documents:

 >?
-For more information about the features, please see [Features](https://intl.cloud.tencent.com/document/product/436/8186).
+For more information about the features, see [Features](https://intl.cloud.tencent.com/document/product/436/8186).

 | Console Menu | Operation Documentation |